mykolaharmash/indie-marketing-channels/README.md

 ## ◈ Writing Blog Posts

-Both [Medium](https://medium.com) and [DEV.to](https://dev.to) have recommendations feeds and a good source of search traffic.
+Both [Medium](https://medium.com) and [DEV.to](https://dev.to) could be a good source of search traffic.
 The key here is to provide some real value with your post and only subtly plug your project when it's relevant.